Set 67 · Study 1 / 5

 Many people in the Netherlands move to countries with warmer climates.

-Synonyms: temperature, weather
+Synonyms: weather conditions, weather pattern

 Origin: late Middle English: from Old French climat or late Latin clima, climat-, from Greek klima ‘slope, zone’, from klinein ‘to slope’.
 The term originally denoted a zone of the earth between two lines of latitude, then any region of the earth, and later, a region considered with reference to its atmospheric conditions.
 Compare with clime